TempleEight/temple-docs/TempleEight/docs/arch/service.md

 Which predictably makes up the `metric` package.
 This simply provides predefined metric variables ready for invoking metric calls in the handlers, see [Metrics](../guide/metrics.md) for more details.

+## FAQ

+### Why didn't you use ORM (Object-Relation Mapping)?
+We have a few reasons for this:
+- They abstract most of the database code meaning it can be hard to implement certain queries
+- They can be a bottleneck, by building our own database layer we can keep it simple and make future extensions easier
+- Some languages don't have a good ORM solution
+- It's yet another dependency, one you the developer may not want